odant/conan-jscript/src/BUILDING.md

   * Visual C++ compilers and libraries for ARM64
   * Visual C++ ATL for ARM64
 * Windows 10 SDK 10.0.17763.0 or newer

+Optional requirements for compiling with ClangCL:

+* Visual Studio optional components
+  * C++ Clang Compiler for Windows
+  * MSBuild support for LLVM toolset

+NOTE: Currently we only support compiling with Clang that comes from Visual Studio.

 ##### Option 2: Automated install with Boxstarter